 IP Version 5 (IPv5) was a IP-layer protocol that provides end-to-end guaranteed service across a network.
 That is, it was compatible with IP at the network layer but was built to provide a Quality of Service for streaming services.

-The Quality of Service looks very similar to Resource Reservation Protocol (RSVP) in that state was maintained in every router in the network.
+The attempt at Quality of Service looks very similar to Resource Reservation Protocol (RSVP) in that state was maintained in every router in the network.
+Like every other QoS strategy, it failed miserably in a gibbering heap of network state because everyone ignored it.

 RFC1190 defines it as the following (Note: ST is the name used for Internet Stream Protocol and assigned IPv5 sometime later).